How San FranciscoBecame A City of Dance

 Featuring an amazing and inspiring mix of dancers with and without disabilities (including some in wheelchairs), AXIS Dance Company aims to prove that anyone is capable of doing just about anything in pursuit of self-expression.
 Founded in 1987 by artistic director Thais Mazur to make dance more accessible and inclusive for all, AXIS also hosts workshops and dance classes that are open to the community.

 Margaret Jenkins Dance Company

-A former member of Twyla Tharp’s original dance company in New York City, Margaret Jenkins is one of the grande dames of the San Francisco postmodern dance movement.
+Margaret Jenkins Dance Company is one of the pillars of the San Francisco postmodern dance movement.
 Her intimate company, founded in 1973, shatters norms of movement and staging, incorporating everything from conceptual lighting design to immersive seating.
-So influential is Jenkins that April 24 was declared Margaret Jenkins Day in San Francisco back in 2003.
+So influential is Jenkins, a former member of Twyla Tharp’s original dance company in New York City, that April 24 was declared Margaret Jenkins Day in San Francisco back in 2003.

 In true San Francisco fashion, choreographer Brenda Way brought her fledgling dance company from Oberlin College in Ohio to San Francisco on a yellow school bus in 1976.
 Since then, ODC/Dance has been at the leading edge of postmodern dance in the city and beyond, collaborating with artists from different mediums to create interdisciplinary works that are thought-provoking, stirring, and unlike anything you’ve ever seen.

 Robert Moses’ Kin